eBay/bascomtask/README.md

 * Enforcing separation of concerns between tasks
 * Unifying cross-cutting capabilities such as logging and exception handling across tasks
-* Parallel execution among tasks
+* Parallel execution among tasks that can be time-wise expensive on their own

 A means to wire together and execute these tasks is needed, often referred to as "task orchestration".
 A common challenge in making this work is specifying what can be run in parallel while ensuring strict dependency ordering.